HueStudios/HueLang/docs/language.md

 After the pre-processing stage, the runtime environment attempts to resolve the word by looking up the definition table.
 The definition table is a key-value data structure that resolves a word to its primary or secondary definition.
 If a definition is found on the definition table, this definition is used and the word resolution process ends.
 If no definition is found, the word ``!defaultresolve`` is forcibly evaluated.
 Redefining ``!defaultresolve`` allows the user to create non-exhaustive word definitions.
 For example, ``!defaultresolve`` could look for words with numeric formats and perform the work required to add them to the the value stack.
 If ``!defaultresolve`` successfully resolved a word, it must raise a ``resolved`` flag for the runtime to be aware of this fact.

-When a word couldn't be resolved either by looking up its definition or through a non-exhaustive method, The runtime environment sets its error message to ``"Unknown word"`` and the word ``handleerror`` is forcibly evaluated.
+When a word couldn't be resolved either by looking up its definition or through a non-exhaustive method, The runtime environment pushes ``"unknown_word`` to the error stack and the word ``handleerror`` is forcibly evaluated.

 ### Word literals